 Wood-destroying insects cause an estimated $5 billion in property damage each year—and yet, it’s something that many homeowners don’t think about until they have a problem.
 Unfortunately, that out-of-sight-out-of-mind attitude can cost you, big.
 An average colony of termites can eat about one foot of wood in six months.
 Over time, a colony could tear through your entire home.
 Fortunately, there are solutions out there.
-In Delaware, Maryland, Pennsylvania, New York/Long Island and New Jersey, home- owners have long trusted Viking Pest Control.
+In Delaware, Maryland, Pennsylvania, and New Jersey, home- owners have long trusted Viking Pest Control.
 Among those helping solve homeowners’ pest problems is Dale Wisser, a technician for Viking who says that he has been in the industry for 53 years.
 He could retire—but he enjoys it way too much.
 With that many decades of experience in the field, Wisser has learned exactly what to look for and has likely saved homeowners hundreds of thousands of dollars over the years by spotting problems early on.

 WDIR: An Invaluable Report

 One of his regular services is producing WDIRs—or, Wood Destroying Insect Reports.
 These are incredibly important before buying or selling a home.
 Last year, Wisser performed 882 of these reports and this year he’s on track to perform more than 1,000.
 He says that he prefers to perform them with the Realtor and the homebuyer (or seller) present, so that he can explain exactly what he finds.

 “I work a lot of weekends and my phone is on 24/7 so that I can make myself available to homeowners on their time,” says Wisser, confirming how much he enjoys this line of work.
 “You might be surprised to find me still crawling under homes at my age, but I love what I do and I’m passionate about it.”